 You may be able to exclude much of the gain from the sale of your main home that you also used for business or to produce rental income if you meet the ownership and use tests.
 However, you may not exclude gain from the sale or exchange of your main home if it is allocable to periods of non-qualified use as detailed in Publication 523, Selling Your Home.

 In addition, if you were entitled to take depreciation deductions because you used your home for business purposes or as rental property, you may not exclude the part of your gain equal to any depreciation allowed or allowable as a deduction for periods after May 6, 1997.
-If you can show by adequate records or other evidence that the depreciation deduction allowed (did deduct) was less than the amount allowable (could have deducted), you may limit the recognized gain attributable to depreciation to the amount of the depreciation allowed.
-For tax years beginning in 2013 or later, a simplified method of computing the deduction for the business use of a home may apply.
-Please refer to Simplified Option for Home Office Deduction on our website for details.
+If you can show by adequate records or other evidence that the depreciation deduction allowed (actually deducted) was less than the amount allowable (legally expected to be deducted), you may limit the recognized gain attributable to depreciation to the amount of the depreciation allowed.
+For tax years beginning in 2013 or later, a simplified method of computing the deduction for the business use of a home that sets depreciation to zero may apply.
+Please refer to Simplified Option for Home Office Deduction for details.